Recreation Management (REC) - Graduate Courses

 Revenue Management in Recreation Enterprises

 This course covers prices and pricing from both managerial and behavioral perspectives in recreation, parks, and tourism settings.
 While the managerial aspects of pricing include pricing policy/strategy and revenue management (defined as selling perishable service products to the right customer at the right time for the right price), the behavioral aspects include psychology of pricing, price fairness, price perceptions, and willingness-to-pay for non-market goods.
-Offered Fall.
+This course is taught largely at an undergraduate level.
+Graduate students will have additional course requirements/expectations.
+Offered Fall, Winter, Spring, Summer.

 REC 481/581 Cr.1-3